 Civil Security—Leadership, Management and Policy (CSLMP), D.Sc.

-Completion of this degree prepares the graduate to assume executive-level responsibilities of a major security position within government, business or education.
-Further, this terminal degree prepares students to become post-secondary teachers in the professional security field at institutions that require or expect graduation from an accredited doctoral program.
+The D.Sc. program draws on research to develop best practices and improve policies in various areas of civil security, including but not limited to national security and defense, homeland security, public safety, corporate security, cyber security, and global security.
+Completion of this degree prepares students to assume executive-level responsibilities within government, business, or nonprofit.
+This terminal degree also prepares students to become post-secondary teachers in the professional security field at institutions of higher education that require or expect graduation from an accredited doctoral program.

-Based on the scholar-practitioner structure of this degree program, all full-time and adjunct professors hold the appropriate doctoral degrees, professional certification(s) and years of professional security experience – with most over 25 years.
+Based on the scholar-practitioner structure of this degree, all full-time and adjunct professors hold the appropriate doctoral degrees, professional certification(s) and years of professional security experience – with most over 25 years.
 Since 2009, NJCU has been a National Center of Academic Excellence (CAE) by the National Security Agency (NSA).
-NSA’s CAE designations are considered reciprocal with the Department of Homeland Security (DHS) – authorizing various research projects, grants and scholarships for security professionals that are participating in DSc degree program.
-And in 2019, the NJCU Professional Security Studies program became one of the few in the country to be designated as a center of academic excellence (CAE) in both cybersecurity and intelligence.
+NSA’s CAE designations are considered reciprocal with the Department of Homeland Security (DHS) – authorizing various research projects, grants and scholarships for security professionals that are participating in the D.Sc. program.
+In 2019, the NJCU Professional Security Studies program became one of the few in the country to be designated as a center of academic excellence (CAE) in both cybersecurity and intelligence.

 Application Deadline–Doctorate

-Complete applications must be received by April 15 (to start in July).
+Complete applications must be received by May 15 (Classes start in July).

 Policies and Procedures for Doctoral Students